databendlabs/databend-docs/docs/en/guides/20-cloud/10-using-databend-cloud/01-warehouses.md

 ![Alt text](@site/static/img/documents/warehouses/connect-warehouse.png)

 The following is an example of a pop-up connection information window where Databend Cloud offers a SQL user named *cloudapp* with a randomly generated password.
 You will need the username and password for authentication when connecting to the warehouse.
 Please note that Databend will not store the generated password for you.
 You must copy and paste the password to a secure place.
-If you forget the password, click **Reset DB Password** to generate a new one.
+If you forget the password, click **Reset** to generate a new one.

 ![Alt text](@site/static/img/documents/warehouses/connect-warehouse-2.png)